 Well I have some very good news to share with you!
-It is entirely possible to enjoy your Thanksgiving dinner while making healthy eating choices.
+It is entirely possible to enjoy your Thanksgiving/Christmas dinner while making healthy eating choices.
 This post puts forward ten tips that you can follow and make that day just as special as you want it to be.

 Some links on this page may be affiliate links and we may get paid if you buy something or take an action after clicking one of these.
 You can read our full affiliate disclosure here.

 Tip #1 – Be Hungry Right Before Thanksgiving or Christmas Dinner, but not Starving